 The number one financial issue facing the TDSB is the need for additional capital and renewal funding.
 Since 2014-15, the Province has provided multiple years of significant funding for school repairs.
-This has allowed the TDSB to move beyond just fixing emergency issues in our schools and begin chipping away at the large repair backlog.
+This has al-

 The TDSB faces a \$3.85 billion repair backlog as a result of years of inadequate funding.
 Without consistent funding in the years ahead, the TDSB's school repairs backlog could grow to an estimated \$5.0 billion by 2022.
 It is imperative that the province commit to providing predictable and sustainable funding for school repairs so that the TDSB can continue implementing our long-term plan for renewal, lower our current \$3.85 billion repair backlog and modernize our schools.